Looking for new ways to grow your customer base? Don’t forget about wowing the customers you already have to generate more word-of-mouth marketing.

 • Natural sharing of a product through any type of conversation

-• “Dark social” sharing in DMs and private emails, that doesn’t have a tracking tag
+• “Dark social” sharing in DMs and private emails, which doesn’t have a tracking tag

 Learn more about specific types of word-of-mouth marketing.